jcouv/jcouv.github.io/_posts/2016-02-14-git-internals-remotes.md

 ---
 published: false
-title: "Git Internals - Remotes"
+title: "Git Internals - branches and remotes"
 ---

 My previous article on [Git Internals](http://blog.monstuff.com/archives/2015/08/git-internals.html) described the object model for a single repository.
 But how do distributed repositories work together?